IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 4).
 NVIDIA CUDA is installed on your LSF Compute nodes.

 5).
-To use Docker and CUDA togethre install Nvidia-docker 2.0 on your LSF compute nodes.
-See this article [Using nvidia-docker 2.0 with RHEL 7] ( https://developer.ibm.com/linuxonpower/2018/09/19/using-nvidia-docker-2-0-rhel-7/)
+To use Docker and CUDA together install Nvidia-docker 2.0 on your LSF compute nodes.
+See this article [Using nvidia-docker 2.0 with RHEL 7]( https://developer.ibm.com/linuxonpower/2018/09/19/using-nvidia-docker-2-0-rhel-7/)

 ## Assumptions
 1).
 You are familiar with using and administrating LSF and LSF Application Center